-- ► The entity's business model for managing the financial assets - ► The contractual cash flow characteristics of the financial asset

-Financial assets measured at amortised cost
+- The entity's business model for managing the financial assets - The contractual cash flow characteristics of the financial assets - Financial assets measured at amortised cost

 A debt instrument is measured at amortised cost if it is held within a business model whose objective is to hold financial assets in order to collect contractual cash flows and its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
-The Fund does not hold any financial assets measured at amortised cost.
+The Fund includes in this category cash and cash equivalents, investments in sukuks / bonds, money market placements and morabaha placements, amounts due from brokers and other receivables.

-• Financial assets measured at fair value through profit or loss (FVPL)
+Financial assets measured at fair value through profit or loss (FVTPL)